-There are many different types of yoga ranging from the very mellow to the physically intense, so if you have an open mind and do a little exploring you’ll find one you like if you haven’t already.
+There are many different types of yoga, ranging from the very mellow to the physically intense, so if you have an open mind and do a little exploring you’ll find one you like if you haven’t already.

 If you are a diehard yogi and you, like I once did, believe that yoga can provide all your strength training and cardio needs, you are partially correct but you also risk limiting your physical potential.

 Yoga will indeed strengthen your arms, legs, back and aforementioned core.
-But have you ever squat 150 lbs or done Renegade Rows?
-It’s a kind of sore you just won’t get from yoga, because the weighted and strength specific exercises challenge the muscle in a way designed make them bigger and stronger.
+But have you ever squatted 150 lbs or done Renegade Rows?
+It’s a kind of sore you just won’t get from yoga, because the weighted and strength specific exercises challenge the muscle in a way designed to make them bigger and stronger.
 Yoga stretches and strengthens, but weight training builds the muscles up and shapes them.

 And while your heart rate might go up a bit in a yoga class, it’s not anywhere near the same cardiovascular benefits you get from sprints or even a spirited bike ride.

 I <3 Yoga Routine